mindstorm8191/settlerswarlords/techtree.md

 13. Water Bucket unlocks a Mixing Station.
 Adding dirt to a water bucket and then mixing will produce bits of clay.
     - 5 Clay Bits = 1 Clay Ball
     - 2 Clay Balls can be molded into 1 Wet Clay Brick.
 These must be dried in a Drying Space, and then they can be used to build a Kiln.
+    - 1 Clay Ball can be molded into 1 Wet Clay Bucket, which also needs to be dried and fired
 14. Flint spear will unlock a Hunter's Post.
 Like with foraging, existing supplies will diminish quickly.
 Chance of hunting success will start at 50%, and lose 1% for every successful hut.
 It will regain 1% every hour; the only long-term solution is via livestock & husbandry.
 There will be a 5% chance of the hunter coming back late & injured, and a 5% chance they don't come back at all (they died).
 Game animals will depend on the biome the player is in
     - Grasslands: chicken, deer, wolves, bison, cows, turkeys
     - Forests: wolves, deer, bears, mountain lions, raccoons, sheep, goats, eagles, owls